 Sunbeam Service Experts sent the Halls on a Disney Cruise and provided airfare for four.
 Bradley and Rebecca took their two oldest kids, Korbin and Brooke, on their Disney Cruise during mid-summer.
 This was the first cruise for Korbin and Brooke and the first in about 10 years for Rebecca and Bradley.

-We sailed for a couple days (Saturday and Sunday) and then docked in Tortola, British Virgin Islands.
-We booked a Catamaran and went out with four different families for several hours.
-It was my son and daughter’s first time snorkeling and they had a blast.
-We spotted turtles and stingrays – it may have been the most fun experience of the whole cruise!
+We were on the ship for a couple days (Saturday and Sunday) and then ported in Tortola, British Virgin Islands.
+We booked a Catamaran and went out with 4 other families for several hours.
+It was my children’s first time snorkeling and they had a blast.
+We spotted turtles and stingrays – it was probably the best experience of the whole trip!

 The actual room was amazing!
 Ours included an ocean view room with a large porthole and window seat.
 The room was a really good size and all four of us were cozy and never felt squished.

 Animators Palette is animation-themed and they give you markers on your table so you can draw a figure.
 They offer directions on how to draw a figure, then they collect the drawings and at the end of your dinner, they animate your drawings on the wall.
 You have no idea it’s coming!
-They choreograph them to music and put them in Disney movies.
+They choreograph them to music and put them in Disney films.
 Our daughter is our artist so she worked really hard on hers and was thrilled – the rest of us weren’t quite as proud